wjritchie/recipe-rating-predictions/README.md

 # Univariate Analysis : Ratings

 In the plotly histogram below, we see the distribution of ratings for the recipes.
-From this histogram, we see that the rating are significantly skewed, the large majority of ratings are 5.
+From this histogram, we see that the ratings are significantly skewed; the large majority of ratings are 5.

 <iframe
   src="assets/ratings-distribution.html"